ckaylor/fundamentals-of-gis/Vector Operations.md

 Click Yes to confirm you want to edit this field.
 In the Calculate Geometry dialog box make sure the Units: reads `Meters [m]`.
 Click OK.

 You should see the new length values appear in the new field.
+If you want to recalculate the length in a different unit, that is possible by re-running the dialog.

 Add the `zipcodes_utm` shapefile to ArcMap and open its attribute table.

 Find the `AREA` field.
 This field encodes the area of each zip code but it is in square decimal degrees.
 Create a new field called `Area_m` and calculate its value to be the area in square meters.
 Follow the same procedures as for the railroads but choose to calculate Area in square meters.

+NOTE: when you calculate the geometry of a line features, the default calculation is the line length (but there are other calculations that can be performed based on the coordinates that make up the lines).
+With polygon features, the default calcuation is area (but you can also calculate the perimeter and the north-south and east-west centroids).

 Remove all data layers from ArcMap.